mikefromd/Vizzie_Introduction/README.md

 ## 4. [Recombinant Patching]( https://cycling74.com/tutorials/vizzie-visions-episode-4-recombinant-patching-made-easy)

-Some Vizzie objects are only available as Abstractions, they look like normal objects and are not shown on the Vizzie menu.
-They are implemented as ordinary objects, and are accessible by typing ```n``` and then entering their name.
+Some Vizzie effects are only available as Abstractions (separate patches), they look like normal objects and are not shown on the Vizzie menu.
+They are implemented as ordinary objects, and are accessible by creating an empty object shell with `n` and then entering their name.
+You recognize them by the `vz. ...` at the beginning of their name.
 Each of these effects has a Control Panel that can be opened by double-clicking on the object.

 ![Control Panel Abstract Objects](media/221205_Vid4_ObjectOptions.png)